lionelmace/ibmcloud-labs/prereqs/README.md

-Here is the list of pre-requisites.
+# Pre-Requisites.

-# User Accounts
+## User Accounts

-You must create an account on IBM Bluemix.
++ You must create an account on IBM Bluemix.

-If you do not have an account yet, follow this link to register, using your IBM id: [https://bluemix.net/registration](https://bluemix.net/registration)
++ If you do not have an account yet, follow this link to register, using your IBM id: [https://bluemix.net/registration](https://bluemix.net/registration)

-You’ll be registered for a 30 days trial account.
++ You’ll be registered for a 30 days trial account.

-# Cloud Foundry Command Line Interface (CF CLI)
+## Cloud Foundry Command Line Interface (CF CLI)

 + You will use the CloundFoundry cli to create, update and deploy your apps.